emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 By understanding how dopamine works, we can gain insight into our own motivations and behaviors, and learn strategies for harnessing its power while avoiding its pitfalls.

+Not sure where this should go:

+Modulation of time perception: Dopamine has been shown to influence the perception of time.
+Increased dopamine levels can lead to an overestimation of time intervals, while decreased levels may cause an underestimation.
+This unique property has implications for temporal decision-making, impulsivity, and the subjective experience of time.

-## How Dopamine Works
+## Dopamine Patterns

-[should also add here about local and global tranmission]
+[should also add here about local and global transmission]

 To understand how dopamine functions in the brain, it's important to recognize that it is released in two distinct patterns: